Pinterest Best Practices For 2023

 If you've written an awesome new blog post or want to advertise a great new product and a pin just isn't enough, make sure to vary the look and feel of each subsequent pin in a big way:

 - For images, make sure to use different photos, either of different things, or at least different angles of the same thing, different backgrounds, crops, or perspectives.
+Vertical images work best since they're more likely to be seen.

 - For videos, don't make minor changes to one existing recording, but try to create new ones instead.